silveralcid/idle-buds/ib-docs/Game Design Document.md

 ### Bud Crafting/Gathering Skills

-Buds do not have individual skill levels for tasks like tamers do, instead their work efficiency is determined by their stats, which is determined by level, IVs, and etc. Passions provide a boost to this.
+Buds do not have individual skill levels for tasks like Hunters do, instead their work efficiency is determined by their stats, which is determined by level, IVs, and etc. Passions provide a boost to this.

 Buds task ability depends on species, effectiveness depends on affinity and passion